Brad Herzog

 Writing Coach

 I have been a professional writer for three decades -- countless articles and books and screenplays -- but I have realized that helping young people achieve success can be as rewarding as a byline or a bestseller.
-After guiding local high school seniors as they write various college application essays, I love to hear the excitement in their voices when they later inform me of the good news.
 So I have decided to expand my reach as a college application essay coach.

-As application numbers skyrocket and colleges move become test-optional, personal essays have taken on paramount importance.
-The goal, in my opinion, is to offer a personal account that stands out.
-Each member of an admission committees reads hundreds and hundreds of essays.
-If yours is memorable, that’s a victory.
-If you can make readers laugh or smile, if you can offer unexpected insight, if you can impress them with your creativity… then your application is going to make its way toward the top of the heap.
+As application numbers skyrocket and colleges become test-optional, personal essays have taken on paramount importance.
+The goal is to offer a personal account that stands out among hundreds and hundreds of essays.
+If yours is memorable... if you can make readers laugh or smile... if you can offer unexpected insight or creativity... then your application will make its way toward the top of the heap.

 My coaching process involves four steps: